 The infotainment system controls are used to access the time and date settings through the menu system.
-The clock menu can only be used with the radio while in ON/ RUN or ACC/ACCESSORY, See information about how to use the menu system.
+The clock menu can only be used with the radio while the ignition is turned on or in ACC/ ACCESSORY.
+See "Time and Date Settings" under "Configuration Menu" in the infotainment manual.